I went to check out Digger & The Pussycats – Two-piece garage rock awesomeness.

-What surprised me the most was that someone wanted to use to my photograph and use it for a completely different purpose.
+What surprised me the most was that someone wanted to use to my photograph at all, let alone for a for a completely different purpose.
 It’s likely the friendly request to use my photograph by the co-author of the book would not have occurred if I had not been sharing my work out in the open.
 Sharing this way allowed my photograph to be easily discovered by others and helped to create what Alan Levine calls a potential energy for happy accidents to happen.

 Llama’s VS Ninja’s pre-game warm-up recorded with Puck Cam.
 Featuring the skating of Rowan, Julian, John, Keely, Ben, Bruce, Annie and Rohan.
 Saturday Night Light (SNL) Inline Hockey League at Puckhandlers (Melbourne, Australia) 17 Oct 2009.